Moubarak-01/Portfolio/README.md

 # Portfolio
-A porttfolio of myself i made using Html, CSS and JavaScript
+A portfolio of myself i made using Html, CSS and JavaScript
 # 💼 Moubark Ali-Kparah | Front-End Developer Portfolio

 Welcome to my personal portfolio website!
 This is a fully responsive, modern, and interactive front-end portfolio built to showcase my skills, experience, and passion for web development.